arathdeepak/SO1-test/README.md

     /bin/bash ./ES-logMonitoring/Es-monitor.sh

-This can be run as a cron or we could even use the value output as an input to Zabbix or other monitoring tool to trigger an alert depending on the condition.
+This can be run as a cron or we could even use the value output as an input to `Zabbix` or other monitoring tool to trigger an alert depending on the criticality.

 ## Task 3: